Process automation

 How we solve it

-Four phases.
-Two weeks for the first workflow in production.
-Then we keep going if it's working — and stop if it's not.
+Four phases, two weeks for the first workflow in production.
+We keep going if it's working and stop if it isn't.

 1. 1